-A probabilistic PBTK model for dichloromethane in humans, adapted from the model of David et al. (2006) as described in Appendix B, was then used to calculate distributions of chronic exposures associated with the human equivalent internal BMDL10, based on the responses in rats.
-Parameters in the human PBTK model are distributions that incorporate information about dichloromethane toxicokinetic and physiological variability and uncertainty among humans, incorporating information about both the CYP2E1 and GST-T1 metabolic pathways (see Table 3-9 and Appendix B).
-Monte Carlo sampling was performed in which each human model parameter was defined by a value randomly drawn from each respective parameter distribution.
-The model was then executed by using the human internal BMDL10 as input, and the resulting human equivalent administered dose or human equivalent concentration (HEC) was recorded.
-This process was repeated for 10,000 iterations to generate a distribution of human equivalent administered doses or concentrations.
+A probabilistic PBPK model for dichloromethane in humans, adapted from the model of David et al. (2006) as described in Appendix B, was then used to calculate distributions of chronic exposures associated with the human equivalent internal BMDL10, based on the responses in rats.
+Parameters in the human PBPK model are described by distributions that incorporate information about dichloromethane toxicokinetic and physiological variability and uncertainty among humans, with additional information on human variability for both the CYP2E1 and GST-T1 metabolic pathways (see Table 3-9 and Appendix B).
+Monte Carlo sampling was performed in which each human model parameter was defined by a value randomly drawn from its respective parameter distribution.
+The model was then executed by using the human internal BMDL10 as input, and the resulting human equivalent dose or human equivalent concentration (HEC) was recorded.
+This process was repeated for 10- to 20,000 iterations to generate a distribution of human equivalent doses or concentrations.